-- Secondary-school-age youth with disabilities are more likely to experience an in-school than out-of-school suspension, with 17% undergoing an in-school and 11% an out-of-school suspension.24 - Students with disabilities represent a quarter of the students who are referred to law enforcement or subjected to school-related arrests, while representing just 12% of the student population.25 - Data on referrals to law enforcement and school-based arrests indicate that the majority of suspensions and expulsions resulted from only trivial infractions of school rules or offenses, not from offenses that endangered the physical well-being of other students.26 - Up to 85% of youth in juvenile detention facilities have disabilities that make them eligible for special education services, yet only 37% receive these services while in school.
+- Students with disabilities represent 28% of the students who are referred to law enforcement or subjected to school-related arrests, while representing just 12% of the student population. - Data on referrals to law enforcement and school-based arrests indicate that the majority of suspensions and expulsions resulted from only trivial infractions of school rules or offenses, not from offenses that endangered the physical well-being of other students.

+- Up to 85% of youth in juvenile detention facilities have disabilities that make them eligible for special education services, yet only 37% receive these services while in school.
 Black students with disabilities represent 18.7% of the IDEA population, but 49.9% of IDEA students in correctional facilities.
-This has become known as the "school-to-prison pipeline.27

-- Students with disabilities served by IDEA represent 12% of students enrolled in public schools, but 75% of the students who are subjected to physical restraint during school and 58% of those subjected to seclusion.28 - Black students represent 19% of students with disabilities served by IDEA, but 36% of those students who are subject to mechanical restraint.29
+This has become known as the "school-to-prison pipeline. - Students with disabilities served by IDEA represent 12% of students enrolled in public schools, but represent 71% of all students subjected to physical restraint during school and 66% of all subjected to seclusion. - Black students represent 19% of students with disabilities served by IDEA, but 36% of those students who are subject to mechanical restraint.